lornatumuhairwe/container-studygroup/README.md

 ## Demo
 Simple backend and ui to demo multistage builds for the first session of the containers study group!

+Additionally, there are also instructions on how to deploy the images built here to a kubernetes cluster.
+Find these instructions [here](deployment/readme.md)

 ## Stack
 - [Backend](weather_api/README.md) - Elixir/Phoenix
 - [Frontend](fe/README.md) - ReactJS